Schools advise students to wear PE attire amid warm weather

 According to parents of primary and secondary school-age children The Straits Times spoke to, at least 10 schools have eased uniform regulations to varying degrees or are planning to do so.

-This comes after the Meteorological Service Singapore (MSS) on March 23 said the island’s temperatures in 2024 could soar even higher than in 2023 – the country’s fourth-warmest year since records began in 1929.
+This comes after the Meteorological Service Singapore (MSS) said on March 23 that the island’s temperatures in 2024 could soar even higher than in 2023 – the country’s fourth-warmest year since records began in 1929.

+The south and south-east regions of Asia are experiencing sweltering hot weather, with projected temperatures as high as 39 deg C in Yangon and 37 deg C in New Delhi between March 28 and 29, the National Environment Agency’s (NEA) regional forecast showed.

 According to the MSS website, the highest temperature Singapore has experienced so far in 2024 was 36.3 deg C on March 24, and maximum daily temperatures are expected to be around 34 deg C and 35 deg C until the end of the month.

+On March 28, the highest temperature recorded in the day was 35.4 deg C in Paya Lebar at 1.57pm.

-The National Environment Agency also urged people to put on more sunscreen and keep umbrellas and hats handy, after the ultraviolet index hit extreme levels in the afternoon of March 27.
+The NEA also urged people to put on more sunscreen and keep umbrellas and hats handy, after the ultraviolet index hit extreme levels in the afternoon on March 27.

 Bukit Timah Primary School, which has eased uniform regulations, is allowing pupils to swop formal uniform shirts for PE T-shirts if they wish to do so.